-A prisoner seeks release on the anniversary of his daughter's untimely death, but first has to find out what his crime was with the unwelcome assistance of the variety acts who fill his mind.
+A prisoner seeks release on the anniversary of his daughter's untimely death, but first has to find out the nature of his crime with the unwelcome assistance of the variety acts who fill his mind.

 Some of the impersonations are more enjoyable than others, but they're all batty and sometimes chilling, with weird close ups and exaggerated facial movement.
-There's very black humour in a bathtub murder, and no sign of a body in a second murder - just spatters of blood.
+There's very black humour in a bathtub murder, and no sign of a body in a second murder - just spatters of blood: a heavy-handed event delivered with a light touch.
 In the end, the madness is an unsolved riddle.

 Great movie, but with poor reviews.
 Obviously, I'm right.

 4 of 5 people found this review helpful.

 Was this review helpful to you?